life-itself/community/content/morning-creative-practice.md

 ### Who is it for?

-Our Morning Creative Practices are for anyone who wants to develop a practice to unleash their creative side and authentically connect with like minded people.
+Our Morning Creative Practice Calls are for anyone who wants to develop a practice to unleash their creative side and authentically connect with like minded people.
 If you feel the call, we encourage you to follow it and join us!

 ✨You want to develop spiritually but silent meditation is not your thing.<br/>
 ✨You already make art but miss having a community with whom you can authentically share.<br/>